-If an Ohio estate tax return is required, it must be filed 15 months after the date of death.
-(The official due date is nine months after death, but a six-month extension is granted automatically.)
-The executor must, however, pay any tax due nine months after the death; after that date, interest starts to accrue on unpaid amounts.
+If an Ohio estate tax return was required, it should have been filed 15 months after the date of death.
+(The official due date was nine months after death, but a six-month extension was granted automatically.)
+The executor must have paid any tax due nine months after the death; after that date, interest accrued on unpaid amounts.

 The Ohio department of taxation offers state estate tax forms and instructions, but preparing the estate tax return requires the help of an expert.
 The fee, which can be paid from estate assets, will likely be more than $1,000.